Elders/Cronus.UI/README.md

-# Hyperion
+# Cronus.UI

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.
+This project is using Angular CLI verson 1.2.6.

 ## Development server